Privacy and Civil Liberties Oversight Board report on mass surveillance: Reactions

 Sen. Ron Wyden, a senior member of the intelligence committee and long-time critic of the programs, released a statement in reaction to the report.
 Said Wyden: "The privacy board's findings closely mirror many of the criticisms made by surveillance reform advocates.
 The bulk collection program was built on a murky legal foundation that raises many constitutional questions and has been proven to be an ineffective tool for collecting unique intelligence information.

-Moreover, as the board wrote in its report, a program where the government collects the telephone records of millions of law-abiding Americans 'fundamentally shifts the balance of power between the state and its citizens.'
+As the board wrote in its report, a program where the government collects the telephone records of millions of law-abiding Americans 'fundamentally shifts the balance of power between the state and its citizens.'
 The board goes on to say that with the government's 'powers of compulsion and criminal prosecution,' collection of data on its own citizens 'poses unique threats to privacy,' and is expected to have a 'chilling effect on the free exercise of speech and association.'"

 Asked by Pat Mächler to what extent the report will have an impact, Edward Snowden stated: I don't see how Congress could ignore it, as it makes it clear there is no reason at all to maintain the 215 program.
 Let me quote from the official report:

 "Cessation of the program would eliminate the privacy and civil liberties concerns associated with bulk collection without unduly hampering the government's efforts, while ensuring that any governmental requests for telephone calling records are tailored to the needs of specific investigations."